 In these select courses, students will be assigned a class period where they will meet in the physical classroom for anywhere between 20-100% of their week depending on the learning module for a given topic or unit.
 Small groups or individuals could be working with the teacher in the classroom more days depending on their personalized journey.
 During other learning modules in that scheduled period, teachers can allow students to work in designated flexible spaces in the school to continue their coursework on group assignments, individual tasks, online or flipped learning modules, or other tasks as assigned by the instructor.

 The Flex Mod is being piloted at Radnor High School in the 23-24 school year with a few courses offered by teacher innovators.
 Courses include:

 - Spanish 2A

 Each of these courses will also have a traditional section offering.
 Students can elect or opt-in to a Flex Mod section during scheduling.
-Students will also be working with their guidance counselors if they are interested to determine if a Flex Mod section is a good fit for them.
+Students will also be working with their school counselors if they are interested to determine if a Flex Mod section is a good fit for them.